 A view can also listen to events fired by the children of it's root element (el).
 In this case, the update method is configured to listen to clicks on anchors.
 The configuration occurs within the events property of the class.

-Now that the views are in place, we need to add a routing rule to the application.
-We create the router and add our first routes.
+Now that the views are in place, we need to add another routing rule to the application.